pennlabs/penn-mobile/README.md

       "group": <group ID>
     }
     ```
+    **note** that the user with the associated pennkey *need not* have an account in the system. the invite will be
+    entered either way!
 - `POST /membership/<invite id>/accept/`
     - Accept an invite.
+If an invite with the given ID has already been accepted, will return a 400.
 - `POST /membership/<invite id>/decline/`
     - Decline an invite.
+If the invite has already been accepted, will return a 400.
 - `POST /membership/pennkey/`
     - Update the pennkey for a user.
 This is a POST request, where you sent a JSON payload `{"user": <pennkey>, "group": <group ID>, "allow": <true/false>}`
 - `POST /membership/notification/`